-The Family Law Act 1975 provides for parties to a marriage or de facto relationship to enter into a binding legal agreement about the financial arrangements should their marriage or de facto relationship break down. … You can make a financial agreement before, during or after a marriage or de facto relationship. the event of a relationship breakdown.
+The Family Law Act 1975 provides for parties to a marriage or defacto relationship to enter into a binding legal agreement about the financial arrangements should their marriage or defacto relationship break down.
+You can make a financial agreement before, during or after a marriage or defacto relationship in the event of a relationship breakdown.

 Table of contents

 - During the de facto relationship.